 It’s been a tradition since the nineteenth century – meaning presidents from Abraham Lincoln to Jimmy Carter, and from Ronald Reagan and Barack Obama, have overseen proceedings.

 Carter even added a three-ring circus and a menagerie to the event!

 Held on the White House lawn, every Easter Monday sees children getting together to roll a hard-boiled egg down a hill with a large serving spoon.

-Food is also a huge part of Easter traditions.
-In Russia people bake kulich (sweet bread with raisins) and decorate eggs for one another.
+In Russia, people bake kulich (sweet bread with raisins) and decorate eggs for one another.

-The dish can be decorated with religious symbols and the phrase Христос воскрес (Xristos Voskres) which means Christ is Risen.
+The dish can be decorated with religious symbols and the phrase Христос воскрес (Xristos Voskres), which means Christ is Risen.

 To make your Easter feast even more international, you could pair these nibbles with a special Easter beer from Denmark – Påskeøl.
-And, of course, finish off with a Hot Cross Bun for dessert.
+And, of course, finish off with a hot cross bun for dessert.